 A: This year we’ve added another full time doctor!
 Dr. Amanda Lee joined our staff on May 28th.
 This is so exciting and really expands how we can care for our pet community.
 We have extended hours to include Wednesday from 9-12 – the first time we’ve been open on Wednesday for about 20 years.
 We just received a Motor City Re-Store grant and will be renovating our front facade and fencing.
-And of course, on July 20th we will be celebrating our 175 year anniversary with a community celebration.
+And of course, we celebrated our 175th anniversary.
 Patterson is the oldest veterinary hospital in the US, and the one of the oldest businesses in Detroit.
 It’s an amazing year for us!

 Q: Favorite dog breed, and why?